JustABearOz/PoshColor/README.md

 # PSColorizer
 PSColorizer is a new take on [PSColor](https://github.com/Davlind/PSColor), allowing you to customise items in powershell based on your own color preferences.
+PSColorizer works in Powershell Core and works across both Windows and Linux.

 PSColozier can use either standard console colors or 8 bit RGB.

 ## Features
 * Colors can be set to RGB or Named colors from .Net (System.Drawing.Color)
+* Tested under Windows and Linux (Ubuntu)
 * Background colors can be set
 * Coloring of Files, Directories, Services, and MatchInfo (from select-string)
 * Files & Directories can have rules for coloring including based the following: